MNitin-Reddy/Customer-Insights-and-Marketing-ROI-Analysis-Using-SQL-Server-and-Power-BI/Complete Analysis.md

   - Banner: 125 days
   - Twitter: 131 days

-#### 4.5 Retention and Churn Rates by Marketing Channel
+### 4.5 Retention and Churn Rates by Marketing Channel
- What is the retention or churn rate for customers contacted via marketing channels? ey Metrics:
+ What is the retention or churn rate for customers contacted via marketing channels?

+Key Metrics:

 * Retention Rate (%) = (Number of Customers with Multiple Orders / Total Customers with Orders) × 100
 * Churn Rate (%) = 100 -Retention Rate(%)
 This query calculates retention and churn rates based on marketing channels: